Sajjad Zaheer: Literary career

-In addition Zaheer also served as the editor of a number of papers and magazines throughout his career including Bharat, Chingari, Qaumi Jung, Naya Zamana, Awami Daur and Hayat.
+In addition, Zaheer also served as the editor of several papers and magazines throughout his career including Bharat, Chingari, Qaumi Jung, Naya Zamana, Awami Daur and Hayat.
 He was also an avid translator, producing Urdu versions of Tagore's Gora, Voltaire's Candide and Shakespeare's Othello.

 Personal life

 Sajjad and his wife Razia Sajjad Zaheer had four daughters, including Naseem Bhatia, who holds a PhD in history (ancient history) from a Russian university.
+He was a Muslim and is buried in the Jamia Nagar cemetery of Jamia Millia Islamia in New Delhi.

 Published writings

 The published works of Zaheer include.